Washington / County

 Healthcare

-Residents have access to quality healthcare, with major hospitals like Swedish Issaquah and Overlake Medical Center nearby.
-The area enjoys a high rate of health insurance coverage at 94.7% and a favorable ratio of physicians per capita.
+Fall City residents have access to quality healthcare, with major hospitals like Swedish Issaquah Campus and Overlake Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 94.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals